 Casual Friday Boots

 And speaking of casual…a lot of offices like to loosen the tie on Fridays, so feel free to get creative in the boots department.
 It’s probably not necessary to rock up in patent leather when everyone else is wearing jeans and flannel.
 For Casual Friday, we recommend a versatile pair of suede boots.
 You can wear them with slim-fit denim or chinos, and they still look vaguely professional (just keep them out of the rain, if possible).
-Our two most popular styles are the Eastwood, with its tall profile and Cuban heel, and the Quintana, which is flatter and more rounded.
+Our two most popular styles are the Eastwood, with its tall profile and Cuban heel, and the Roarke, which is chunkier with a rounded toe.